 Banga is Pilate's faithful dog.
 To him he could freely complain about the hemicrania which tortured him.
 Banga loved and respected his boss as the most powerful man in the world, the ruler of all men, thanks to whom the dog considered himself a privileged, lofty and special being.
 He wanted to comfort his master and face the misery together with him.
-So he stayed with him for 2.000 years, and rush headlong down the path of moonlight with him later
+So he stayed with him for 2.000 years, and rush along down the path of moonlight with him later.

 According to Bulgakov's Pilate, Bar-Rabban had allowed himself to call directly for rebellion, and he had also killed a guard during the attempt to arrest him.
 Consequently, according to the procurator, Bar-Rabban is incomparably more dangerous than Ha-Nozri.

 Bar-Rabban comes from the Aramaic Bar-abbâ, it means son of the father.
-If he existed historically he would have been probably a member of the sicarii, a militant jewish liberation movement which wanted to drive away the Roman oppressors from Judea by force.
+If he existed historically, he would probably have been a member of the sicarii, a militant jewish liberation movement which wanted to drive away the Roman oppressors from Judea by force.

 In the Matthew gospel is said that Barabbas' first name was Jesus.
 Mattheus 27:16 - At that time they were holding a notorious prisoner, called Jesus Barabbas.
 This has led to a theory that the people, in fact, wanted to set free Jesus of Nazareth.
 In Jewish prayers God was often addressed to as Abba, and Bar-abbâ would thus mean son of God.
-Advocates of this theory suppose that the Jewish crowd at Pilate's palace asked for the liberation of Jesus, the Son of God.
-According to this theory anti-Semitic christians would have re-written the story in such way that the Jewish were to blame for Christ's crucifixion, by letting them plead for the liberation of a murderer.
+Advocates of this theory suppose that the Jewish crowd at Pilate's palace asked for the liberation of Jesus, the son of God.
+According to this theory, anti-Semitic christians would have re-written the story in such way that the Jewish were to blame for Christ's crucifixion, by letting them plead for the liberation of a murderer.

 In chapter 26, in the night of Yeshua Ha-Nozri's burial, Aphranius goes to a carpet shop in the Greek street and goes to the small square courtyard. «Niza!» he called softly, and a young woman without a veil appeared on the terrace. «Are you alone?», he asked softly in Greek. «Yes,» the woman on the terrace whispered, «my husband left for Caesarea in the morning.
 But the serving-woman is at home».